ietf-wg-cellar/matroska-specification/tagging.md

 10              | -                               | SHOT                      | the lowest hierarchy found in music or movies
 Table: TargetTypeValue Values Semantic Description

 An upper level value tag applies to the lower level.
-That means if a CD has the same artist for all tracks, you just need to set the ARTIST tag at level 50 (ALBUM) and not to each TRACK (but you can).
+This means that if a CD has the same artist for all tracks, you just need to set the ARTIST tag at level 50 (ALBUM) and not to each TRACK (but you can).
 That also means that, if some parts of the CD have no known ARTIST, the value **MUST** be set to nothing (a void string "").